 A lot of you have been asking what I do to stay in shape so I’m dedicating this blog post to my workout routine!

-A few years ago, I qualified for and ran the NYC Marathon and Boston Marathon and a bunch of half marathons.
-When I was training for the marathons, I would do long runs ever so often but I knew it wasn’t good for my body.
+A few years ago, I qualified for and ran the NYC Marathon and Boston Marathon.
+When I was training for the marathons, I would do long runs at times but I knew it wasn’t good for my body.
 I felt my body breaking down after I hit the 12 mile mark.
-It’s a hard balance because you’re told that you have to do some long runs to prepare yourself for the marathon, but you also don’t want to injure yourself before the big race.
+It’s a hard balance because you’re told that you have to do some long runs to prepare yourself for the marathon.
+On the other hand, you don’t want to injure yourself before the big race.
 I didn’t follow a training program but most programs tell you to incorporate a couple 20-22 mile training runs.
 I didn’t go past 16 miles during training, and the races ended up going well!
 It’s so important to listen to your body.
 My NYC Marathon time was 3:28, and my Boston Marathon time was 3:35.

-For the last year or so, I’ve made sure that I haven’t done more than an 8 mile run.
-It may sound silly but after doing longer runs, it was hard at first for me to get a runner’s high during an 8 mile run.
+For the last couple of years, I’ve made sure that I haven’t done more than an 8 mile run, except during a race.
+It may sound silly but after doing longer runs, it was hard at first for me to get a runner’s high after an 8 mile run.
 If you just finished marathon training and you’re in the same boat, I definitely recommend setting a mile limit for post-race workouts.
-I would rather have a really good 8 mile run in 70 degree weather on the beach twice a week than try to run everyday or do crazy long runs and end up injuring myself.
+I would rather have a really good hour-long 8 mile run in 70 degree weather on the beach twice a week than try to run everyday or do crazy long runs and end up injuring myself.